 A condition of registration is that the players/guardians complete the online medical information.
 Without this information we cannot let players take the court, as a duty of care.
 Please be aware of this duty of care if you have any players on your medical information reports, who haven’t completed this information.

 Players are required to have any necessary medication with them at trainings and games.

+I need to provide them with medical conditions once we have allocated all players to teams after grading.
+Unfortunately coaches/TM don’t have access to this via PlayHQ.

 PLAYER DATABASE MANAGEMENT

 It is the responsibility of the player to ensure that their contact information (and other relevant data) is kept up to date.
-As a coach or team manager you can also update some of their information if they require assistance.
+This information cannot be updated by the club for privacy reasons.

 Players are given a password when they register online.
 They can then log into their player profiles and maintain any information as required.

-Coaches and team managers can log into their portal and update any relevant player information.
+Coaches and team managers can log into their portal and view players details.

 SAUCNA INFORMATION